skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 points: 25
 ```

-## Inspecting The Schema
+## Inspecting the schema

-In our GraphQL Sandbox, it has a schema which contains a simple query field called `echo`.
-It accepts a message as an arguments and return it.
+Our GraphQL Sandbox has a schema that contains a simple query field called `echo`.
+It accepts a message as an argument and returns it.

 Try running this query: